Samali-create/Transient-Ecology/README.md

-figure_1a.f90: This code generates bifurcation diagram of the predator for the uncoupled system to characterize local dynamics. figure_2a.dat: Network adjacency matrix for globally connected network of 20 patches (G1). figure_2b.dat: Network adjacency matrix for G2. figure_2c.dat: Network adjacency matrix for G3. figure_2d_2e_2f.dat: This file consists the values of \epsilon_c and \epsilon_p. figure_2d_2e_2f_5a_initial_condition.f90: Initial conditions sampled from state-space regions where predator populations persist for a long time iteration. figure_2d.f90: This code calculates the mean transient time in \epsilon_c-\epsilon_p plane for network G1. figure_3a.f90: This code generates the time seris for predators for the network G1. figure_4b.f90: The primary simulation has been used to calculate the synchronization errors of the proposed model. figure_4c.f90: This code computes the Master Stability Function and the Maximum Lyapunov Exponent (MLE) to quantify system stability of synchronized state. figure_5a.f90: This code has been used to perform global stability analysis of the synchronized state by mapping basins of attraction. figure_5c.py: This code visualizes the chaotic saddle using Poincaré section on C-plane for the R-P dynamics.
+# File Descriptions

+- `figure_1a.f90`
+  Generates the bifurcation diagram of the predator population for the uncoupled system, used to characterize the local dynamics.

+- `figure_2a.dat`
+  Adjacency matrix for the globally connected network of 20 patches (G1).

+- `figure_2b.dat`
+  Adjacency matrix for network G2.

+- `figure_2c.dat`
+  Adjacency matrix for network G3.

+- `figure_2d_2e_2f.dat`
+  Contains the parameter values of the coupling strength \( \epsilon_c \) and the predation parameter \( \epsilon_p \).

+- `figure_2d_2e_2f_5a_initial_condition.f90`
+  Generates initial conditions sampled from regions of the phase space where predator populations persist over long transient times.

+- `figure_2d.f90`
+  Computes the mean transient time in the \( \epsilon_c - \epsilon_p \) parameter plane for network G1.

+- `figure_3a.f90`
+  Generates time series of predator populations for network G1.

+- `figure_4b.f90`
+  Performs the primary simulations used to compute synchronization errors of the proposed networked system.

+- `figure_4c.f90`
+  Computes the Master Stability Function (MSF) and the Maximum Lyapunov Exponent (MLE) to quantify the stability of the synchronized state.

+- `figure_5a.f90`
+  Performs global stability analysis of the synchronized state by mapping basins of attraction.

+- `figure_5c.py`
+  Visualizes the chaotic saddle using a Poincaré section on the \( C \)-plane for the Resource–Predator (R–P) dynamics.